 - Childhood Autism Rating Scale: The Childhood Autism Rating Scale is a diagnostic assessment method that rates children on a scale from one to four for various criteria, ranging from normal to severe, and yields a composite score ranging from non-autistic to mildly autistic, moderately autistic, or severely autistic.
 The scale is used to observe and subjectively rate fifteen items.

 - Social Communication (SCQ): The Social Communication Questionnaire (SCQ) (formerly called the Autism Screening Questionnaire) is a screening tool designed to identify children who may be on the autism spectrum.
-The SCQ is designed to be used by parents or primary caregiver and is intended for use with children aged 4 years and over as long as his or her mental age exceeds 2 years.
+The SCQ is designed to be used by parents or primary caregivers and is intended for use with children aged 4 years and above as long as his or her mental age exceeds 2 years.
 The score identifies individuals who may be on the autism spectrum and who should be referred for a more complete evaluation.

-- Malin's Intelligence Scale for Children (MISIC): It measure intelligent quotient, to identify learning disability and to identify cognitive problems (e.g. memory, attention, concentration, perception etc.) The test is administered for use with children from the age group 5 to 15years.
+- Malin's Intelligence Scale for Children (MISIC): It measures intelligent quotient, to identify learning disability and to identify cognitive problems (e.g. memory, attention, concentration, perception etc.) The test is administered for use with children from the age group 5 to 15years.